Bell-bottoms: Other traditional usages

 Bell-bottoms have also been worn for centuries by European carpenters, which is explained by the fact that the widening legs prevent sawdust from falling onto their shoes or feet.
 Bell-bottoms are still worn by carpenters who decide to spend their time after the apprenticeship as journeymen on the road.

-1960s, 1970s, 1980s and 1990s
+1960s and 1970s

-In the 1960s bell-bottoms became fashionable for both men and women in London and expanded into Europe and North America.
+In the 1960s, bell-bottoms became fashionable for both men and women in London and expanded into Europe and North America.
 Often made of denim, they flared out from the bottom of the calf, and had slightly curved hems and a circumference of 18 in at the bottom of each leg opening.
 They were usually worn with Cuban-heeled shoes, clogs, or Chelsea boots.
-Toni Basil, who was a go-go dancer when the 1964 concert film the T.A.M.I.
+Toni Basil, who was a go-go dancer when the 1964 concert film T.A.M.I.
 Show was released, appeared in the film wearing bell-bottoms with a baby doll blouse.

+Peggy Caserta began stocking jeans from San Francisco blue-jeans icon Levi Strauss & Co. in her Haight-Ashbury store Mnasidika during the 1960s.
+Caserta hired a local artisan to create customized Levi's jeans with added flared inserts.
+Her store sold to many rising San Francisco musicians, as well as to the general hippie population.
+When demand for these bell-bottoms exceeded supply, she approached the nearby Levi Strauss & Co. factory, where an employee facilitated the production of flared jeans exclusively for Mnasidika.
+The partnership lasted through 1968, during which Caserta sold hundreds of pairs.
+This inspired Levi's to launch its 646 Bell Bottom jean in 1969.